IBM/container-service-getting-started-wt/Lab 5/README.md

 `calicoctl apply -f networkpol.yaml`

-It now shows up as a Policy object in the Calico API.
+It now shows up as a policy object in the Calico API.

 ```
 $ calicoctl get policy -o wide